levy729/family-recipe-book/tasks/tasks-prd-family-recipe-book.md

 - `lib/storage.ts` - Session storage utilities for ingredient checkboxes
 - `recipes/` - Directory containing markdown recipe files
 - `.github/workflows/deploy.yml` - GitHub Actions deployment workflow
+- `components/tags.tsx` - Shared tags component, now a client component for clickable tags
+- `app/layout.tsx` - Root layout, removed justify-center from main tag

 ### Notes

 - Unit tests should typically be placed alongside the code files they are testing (e.g., `MyComponent.tsx` and `MyComponent.test.tsx` in the same directory).
 - Use `npx jest [optional/path/to/test/file]` to run tests.
 Running without a path executes all tests found by the Jest configuration.
 - All styles will be component-level using Tailwind CSS classes, no global.css except for basic resets and RTL support.
+- The recipe page crash was fixed by making the Tags component a client component.

 ## Tasks